OpenSlides/openslides-backend/openslides_backend/migrations/README.md

 Collections in READ_MODELS will prevent writing on corresponding tables for all parrallel processes.
 Collections in WRITE_MODELS will additionally prevent reading on corresponding tables for all parrallel processes.

-The migrations itself are in the `migrations` folder.
+The migrations themselves are in the `migrations` folder.
 Each file must start with a four digit number and can include certain functions that can be found by the loader.
 A psycopg cursor object will be passed as function parameter.
  * data_definition: should do necessary schema changes
  * data_manipulation: should pass the altered original data from the table to table_mig
  * cleanup: should do all cleanups that aren't done automatically like deleting additional temporary tables.
 This step happens during finalization before all automatic changes.